 For some people getting to the GP is challenging.
 This could be due to distance, limited transport, or feeling too unwell to go out.
 Ask your GP practice if they offer telehealth services.

 Telehealth is a consultation over the telephone or via a video call which is being used much more in health settings, especially during the COVID-19 pandemic.
+This may be an ideal opportunity to talk to your GP about your needs and concerns.

 Some GP’s use telehealth for appointments with their patients.
 Some are also part of telehealth teams where they take part in appointments with a cancer doctor via video, with the patient sitting with them in the GP’s rooms.
 Some GPs also take part in delivering cancer treatments in the GP surgery under the supervision of cancer doctors via video.